Nadav35/Notes/languages/JavaScript.md

   * sets state to "rejected",
   * sets result to error.

-Here’s an example of a Promise constructor and a simple executor function with its “producing code” (the setTimeout):
+Here is an example of a Promise constructor and a simple executor function with its “producing code” (the setTimeout):

 ```
 let promise = new Promise(function(resolve, reject) {